FAQ

 Waste electrical and electronic equipment recycling

-The European WEEE Directive (Waste of Electrical and Electronic Equipment) was implemented by the Act on the Placing on the Market, Return and Environmentally Sound Disposal of Electrical and Electronic Equipment (Electrical and Electronic Equipment Act - ElektroG).
+The European WEEE Directive (Waste of Electrical and Electronic Equipment) was implemented by the Act on the Sale, Return and Environmentally Sound Disposal of Electrical and Electronic Equipment (Electrical and Electronic Equipment Act - ElektroG).

-§ 3 defines electrical and electronic equipment as "equipment designed for use with a voltage rating not exceeding 1000 volts a.c. or 1500 volts d.c. and
+§ Section 3 defines electrical and electronic equipment as "equipment designed for operation with an alternating voltage not exceeding 1000 volts or a direct voltage not exceeding 1500 volts and

-- Are dependent on electric currents or electromagnetic fields for their proper operation, or
+- which is dependent on electric currents or electromagnetic fields for its proper operation or

-- are used for the generation, transmission and measurement of electric currents and electromagnetic fields".
+- which is used for the generation, transmission and measurement of electric currents and electromagnetic fields".

-Due to the fact that the production and use of electrical and electronic equipment has been increasing rapidly for years and, of course, the waste problem is growing to the same extent, proposals to solve the problem were drawn up at European level as early as 2000 and incorporated into the EU Directive on electrical and electronic equipment (WEEE Directive) at the end of 2002.
+As a result of the fact that the production and use of electrical and electronic equipment has been increasing rapidly for years and, of course, the waste problem is growing to the same extent, proposals to solve the problem were drawn up at European level as early as 2000 and incorporated into the EU Directive on Waste Electrical and Electronic Equipment (WEEE Directive) at the end of 2002.

 The WEEE Directive and the Electrical and Electronic Equipment Act (ElektroG) thus serve the following objectives: